Right-click for episode transcript

 MOLLY BLOOM: These pals are all about the same age.
 They go to the same school in New Haven, Vermont.
 They like a lot of the same things, like reading, playing ball, and of course--

-MAX: He likes pizza, and I like pizza.
+PETER: He likes pizza, and I like pizza.

-MOLLY BLOOM: Noah, do you like pizza?
+MAX: Noah, do you like pizza?

 NOAH: Oh, yeah, pizza.

-MOLLY BLOOM: Agreed, pizza is life.
-Max says they have their differences too.
+MOLLY BLOOM: Agreed.
+Pizza is life.
+Max says they have their differences, too.

-MAX: Noah likes asparagus, and I do not.
+MAX: Noah likes asparagus and I do not.

 MOLLY BLOOM: Do you like asparagus?